swjnch/SQL_Projects/foodie-fi/Solutions.md

                               SELECT  COUNT(customer_id) AS customer_count,
                                       ROUND(COUNT(customer_id)/(SELECT COUNT(DISTINCT customer_id) FROM subscriptions) * 100 , 1) AS churn_percentage
-                              FROM
-                              plans
+                              FROM plans
-                              JOIN
-                              subscriptions
-                              USING(plan_id)
+                              JOIN subscriptions USING(plan_id)
                               WHERE plan_id = 4;

 ![image](https://user-images.githubusercontent.com/104596844/172417176-9527d2b6-588e-4c8d-926a-c26bc224d1a1.png)

-A total of 307 of 1000 customers(30.7%) have churned from there subscription palns
+Churned percentage rate is 30.7%.

 5. How many customers have churned straight after their initial free trial - what percentage is this rounded to the nearest whole number?